Pancho Villa (film)

-Pancho Villa is a 1972 American, British and Spanish spaghetti western film directed by Eugenio Martín.
+Pancho Villa is a 1972 Italian-Spanish spaghetti western film directed by Eugenio Martín.
 It takes as its starting point the life and legend of the Mexican bandit-revolutionary of that name, but has no other basis in historical fact.
 The film features Telly Savalas, Clint Walker, Chuck Connors and Anne Francis.
 Shot in Spain, this "brawling spectacle" has an often-overlooked light-comedy satirical facet, which to this day often confuses viewers.
 The storyline was developed during the Vietnam War and reflected certain antiwar sentiments in an American society.
-The title song "We All End Up the Same", with music by John Cacavas and lyrics by Don Black, is sung by Telly Savalas.
+The title song "We All End Up the Same", with music by John Cacavas and lyrics by Don Black, is sung by Savalas.

 Plot

 After being double-crossed in an arms deal by a gun merchant McDermott (Luis Dávila) from Columbus, New Mexico, legendary Mexican revolutionary Pancho Villa (Telly Savalas) and his American lieutenant Scotty (Clint Walker) decide to exact revenge by raiding a US Army weapons depot in Columbus and seizing McDermott.
 The detail-obsessed Colonel Wilcox (Chuck Conners) and his army is stationed on the American side of the border.
-Also on the scene is Flo (Anne Francis), Scotty’s wife, the two of them enjoy a bickering relationship.
+Also on the scene is Flo (Anne Francis), Scotty's wife, the two of them enjoy a bickering relationship.